Kinga89/Semester-Project-1/README.md

 </div>

 <h2>Description</h2>
-<p>A website for a fictional Community Science Museum for children.
+<p>An interactive website for children´s science museum called Community Science Museum.
 Site was created for the purpose of semester project.
-Its core target audience is primary and middle school children and families with young children.
-The goal was to create a website that was informative and engaging, but also encouraging for the viewers to visit the museum itself. </p>
+It´s core target audience is primary and middle school children and families with young children.
+The goal was to create a website that was informative and engaging, but also encouraging for the viewers to visit the museum itself.
+Media assets have been provided</p>

 <h3>Site architecture</h3>
 <ul>